AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/cohort-table/cohort-analysis.md

 >[!IMPORTANT]
 >
->[!UICONTROL Cohort Analysis]
->
->does not support non-filterable metrics (including calculated metrics), non-integer metrics (such as Revenue), or Occurrences.
-Only metrics that can be used in filters can be used in
->[!UICONTROL Cohort Analysis], and they can only be incremented by 1 at a time.
+>[!UICONTROL Cohort Analysis] does not support non-filterable metrics (including calculated metrics), non-integer metrics (such as Revenue), or Occurrences.
+Only metrics that can be used in filters can be used in [!UICONTROL Cohort Analysis], and they can only be incremented 1 at a time.

 ## Cohort Analysis capabilities